thiswillbeyourgithub/Beta-Variational-Autoencoder/README.md

 With a single argument this can instead be a regular autoencoder (no variational).
 The [VeLO optimizer](https://github.com/janEbert/PyTorch-VeLO) can be used (apparently only on cpu and not on cuda?)

+I made this because I couldn't find an appropriate implementation in python / pytorch and needed one for another project: [QuestEA](https://github.com/thiswillbeyourgithub/QuestEA)

 # Example result on handwritten digits:
 ![](./Demo.png)